Investment club: United Kingdom

 Investment clubs are normally unincorporated associations.
-Members’ contributions are converted into ‘units’ whose value rises and falls in line with the value of the underlying investments.
+Members' contributions are converted into 'units' whose value rises and falls in line with the value of the underlying investments.
 The clubs are not taxed corporately, and members should account individually for their share of profits and capital gains.

 United States

 Investment clubs are generally formed as general partnerships, but could also be formed as limited liability companies, limited liability partnerships, corporations, or sole proprietorship that transfer real estate assets to a group living trust (similar to a family trust).
-While an investment club could incorporate, the double tax treatment on corporate distributions makes the corporate structure less desirable than a partnership except in the case when a C Corporation pays out qualified dividends after deducting allowable expenses.
+While an investment club could incorporate, the double tax treatment on corporate distributions makes the corporate structure less desirable than a partnership except in the case when a C corporation pays out qualified dividends after deducting allowable expenses.
 Typically, a general partnership does not generate any tax liability on its own; instead, any tax liability is passed through to members each year.
 However, income taxes are generally much higher than taxes on qualified dividends.

 In order to understand the legal structure that an investment club should choose, the club should first understand its club type.
 Each of the different club types will have different legal requirements as well as different reporting requirements.
 Typically, the SEC only requires reporting for investment groups with over 100 members, which is reclassified as an investment group, not an investment club.
-Publicly held offerings like a Real Estate Investment Trust as known as a REIT also have additional reporting requirements.
+Publicly held offerings like a real estate investment trust also have additional reporting requirements.

 Tax implications

 Investment club accounting software can facilitate the management of a club's books and the preparation of tax filings.

-In the United States Investment club partnerships may have to file Form 1065 and Schedule K-1s with the IRS each year, and with States that require partnership filings.
+In the United States, investment club partnerships may have to file form 1065 and schedules K-1 with the IRS each year, and with states that require partnership filings.

-In the United Kingdom investment clubs and their members are required to submit form 185(new) to HMRC each year.
+In the United Kingdom investment clubs and their members are required to submit form 185 (new) to HMRC each year.